christianroman/CRMultiRowSelect/README.md

 }
 ```

+- Also, you can refer to the Demo Example in the **CRTableViewController.m** file

 Requirements
 ----------
 * Xcode 4.3 or higher
 * LLVM compiler
-* iOS 5 or higher
+* iOS 4.3 or higher
+* CoreGraphics Framework
 * ARC

 ## License